monetamio/docs/en/framework/modules/api/README.md

 ### API Mapping

-Neuroware does not lock you in to a specific API provider.
+Blockstrap does not lock you in to a specific API provider.
 We provide functionality that allows you to map each and every API call we make to a specific API end-point of your choosing.
 For example, if you wanted to map our wallet to the [Hello Block](http://helloblock.io) API you would supply the following map:

 ```
 var map = {